Investigations into Proof Structures: Conclusion

 The resulting formalism has opened the door towards enhancement of ATP systems by taking into account global features within the proof search, suggesting various techniques that are immediately applicable in practice.
 First experiments on the restricted kind of problems considered in the paper, which, among others, include the 196 CD problems in the TPTP problem collection, are promising and encourage future work.

 On the basis of the formalism we analyzed and compared the remarkable historic proofs by {\L}ukasiewicz and Meredith of a problem stated by the former.
-The problem also played in ATP a historic role, which is surveyed in the paper.
+The problems played a historic role also in ATP, which is surveyed in the paper.
 However, an in-depth analysis of its human-made proofs has not been undertaken before.
 In a particular experiment we ``learned'' from the human-made proofs by converting an observed structural feature into a novel method for proof search.
-It finds short proofs for many problems where a systematic search for shortest proofs appears unfeasible.
+It finds short proofs for many problems for which a systematic search for shortest proofs appears unfeasible.
 In particular, for {\L}ukasiewicz's problem, it quickly yields a particularly short proof, shorter than the human-made model proofs, and drastically shorter than all known proofs by ATP systems.

-In the longer run, our approach lends itself towards supporting ATP by machine learning (see, e.g., \cite{faerber:2021:mlct,enigma:2020}).
-This is because the reification of proof structures provides information that can be exploited in the learning process and is not available with other ATP approaches.
+In the longer run, our approach lends itself towards supporting ATP by machine learning (see, e.g., \cite{faerber:2021:mlct,enigma:2020,mrcwzzwb:lemmas:2023}).
+This is because the reification of proof structures provides information that can be exploited in the learning process and is not available within other ATP approaches.

 \paragraph{Acknowledgments.}